 - 8 of these 21 have clearer headers

-- In terms of the change in level of strictness of claims outcome:
+- In terms of the change in the level of strictness of claims outcome:

 - 3 of these 21 CI are observed to be stricter

-- 2 of these 21 CI have a mix bag of stricter-cum-relaxed parts in its definitions.
+- 2 of these 21 CI have a mixed bag of stricter-cum-relaxed parts in its definitions.